 Pescador Island is a small island just off Moalboal but you do not actually visit the island as there is no beach.
 Simply the boats get close to the island and you go snorkeling.

 The water is shallow and the corals are very well preserved. there is plenty of fish to see.
 Making it one of the most beautiful places for snorkeling near the island

 Relax At Panagsama Beach

 Panagsama Beach is the main beach in Maolboal.
 The beach is a little bit rocky for the most part.
 There is plenty of dive shops, bars, and restaurants to choose from.
 You can go out snorkeling from the beach, where you can see turtles and the sardines.

-And it’s free of charge, expect if you need to rent snorkelling gear.
-Also there are some reefs but quite deep in high tide.
+And it’s free of charge, except if you need to rent snorkeling gear.
+Also, there are some reefs but quite deep in high tide.

 Enjoy The Nightlife

-Panasama has a few bars and restaurants which are getting great to hang out in for the night.
-There are a number of bars like the Chilli Bar that offers good nightlife in Moalboal.
+Moalboal has a few bars and restaurants which are getting great to hang out in for the night.
+There are a number of bars like the Chilli Bar that offer good nightlife in Moalboal.

-There is even a disco on once a week.
+There is even a disco once a week.

 Where To Stay In Moalboal Philippines?